 We've used canned white beans here for their convenience.
-If you want you can take this soup up a notch and use dry beans that you've soaked overnight and cooked until soft.
+If you want you can take this soup up a notch and use dried beans, you can make them on the stovetop or in a pressure cooker.

 * To peel fresh tomatoes, cut a shallow cross on one end, blanch in boiling water for about 30 seconds, remove from boiling water and the peels should easily come off.

 2 cloves garlic, minced

 2 cups potatoes, peeled and chopped (about 3/4 pound, we recommend Yukon Gold)

 6 cups fresh tomatoes, peeled, chopped (or canned whole tomatoes with juice)*

 Cook bacon on medium heat in a large thick-bottomed pot (5 to 6 quart) until lightly browned and fat is rendered.

 Use a slotted spoon to remove bacon from the pan.
 Set on a plate lined with a paper towel.
 Drain off all but 1 Tbsp of bacon fat.

 Sauté onion and garlic, add potatoes: